Search results for:

-- Audit Log Level – Change the behaviour of the audit engine and for which transactions would be logged.
+Audit Log Level – Change the behavior of the audit engine and for which transactions would be logged.

-- Connections Engine – Determines the behaviour of the connections engine (SecConnEngine), if it should process rules or not.
+Connections Engine – Determines the behavior of the connections engine (SecConnEngine), if it should process rules or not.

-- Perl Compatible Regular Expressions Library Match Limit Recursion – Similar to the option above, except this affects the Match Limit Recursion for the same library.
+Perl Compatible Regular Expressions Library Match Limit Recursion – This is similar to the option above, except this affects the Match Limit Recursion for the same library.